bschreck/deep.sh/CONTRIBUTING.rst

    :alt: knight-vs-snail
    :align: center

-Welcome to the xonsh developer's guide!
-This is a place for developers to place information that does not belong in the user's guide or the library reference but is useful or necessary for the next people that come along to develop xonsh.
+Welcome to the deepsh developer's guide!
+This is a place for developers to place information that does not belong in the user's guide or the library reference but is useful or necessary for the next people that come along to develop deepsh.

 .. note:: All code changes must go through the pull request review procedure.